 Termiticides are tested extensively for adverse effects on health.
 Before a product can be used, numerous studies are conducted by the manufacturer and independently evaluated by the U.S. Environmental Protection Agency (EPA).
 Based on the current body of knowledge, registered termiticides pose no significant hazard to humans, pets, or the environment when applied according to label directions.
 Despite the negligible health risk from a properly performed termite treatment, people with lingering concerns should consult their physician.
 Most of the newer liquid products have essentially no odor.
 Clients who are still apprehensive may want to consider having their home treated with baits.

 Have I Been “Cheated” if Termites Continue to Infest my House After Treatment?

 The key is to hire a reputable pest control firm employing experienced, conscientious technicians.
-Companies will return and retreat any affected area(s) at no additional charge provided the service agreement is purchased and maintained.
+Companies will return and apply treatment to any affected area(s) at no additional charge, provided the service agreement is purchased and maintained.
 Contact Pest Arrest today for your termite control needs!